ADHD Supergirls

 If you’re a parent of a daughter with an invisible disability, you may be angry and frustrated, just like me.
-It’s incredibly hard to get teachers and medical professionals to take concerns of ADHD or autism seriously in girls.
-Autistic girls, and girls with ADHD go underdiagnosed because of diagnostic criteria that was based on while males only.
-That’s part of what makes parenting girls with ADHD even harder.
+It can be incredibly hard to get teachers and medical professionals to take concerns of ADHD or autism seriously in girls, particularly if they are doing well in school or are on the higher functioning end.

 ADHD vs autism isn't always clear cut.
 In girls, sometimes it's hard to tell if it's ADHD or autism.
 Learn more about decoding the difference in your daughter here.

-If you’re in the same boat, here’s a bit of what I’ve uncovered about ADHD vs autism.
+If you’re in the same boat, here’s a bit of what I’ve learned about ADHD vs autism in girls in my own parenting journey.

 autism or adhd girls